 What's Under Construction at Disney, Universal and Other Theme Parks

-Two new theme parks are scheduled to debut in 2021: Universal Studios Beijing in China and Legoland New York, in the Hudson Valley's Goshen, just north of New York City.
-The Epic Universe park that had been announced for Universal Orlando Resort was shelved last year, but is now back on, with an expected completion by 2025.
+The Epic Universe park that had been announced for Universal Orlando Resort was shelved in 2020, but is now back on, with an expected completion by 2025.

 Here is what is now under construction or planned for existing major theme parks around the world: